 Twice a day doctor visits to the hotel ensued even as we made our way to Aguas Calientes, once Steve was strong enough for me to prop him up in the train.
 Lab work was done and special electrolyte mixes provided, along with a barrage of medicines.
 Ultimately we did make it to Machu Picchu by train and bus and the excursion was salvaged.

 What About the Trip Insurance?

-When Steve had purchased the trip insurance it because it would cover costs associated with the plane ticket.
+When Steve had purchased the trip insurance it was because it would cover costs associated with the plane ticket and tour.
 We never even considered health concerns so it took us awhile to even think of it.
 Once we did, we wondered if it would cover any of the expenses or our lost tour.
 We pulled out the fine print and were pleasantly surprised to see the extremely comprehensive list of what we had paid for.

 Ultimately, we couldn’t have been more impressed with the service.
 They covered the full cost of our tour for both of us, many extraneous expenses associated with the ordeal, basically everything except direct medical expenses that his medical insurance paid for.
 They paid the part of the claim they knew they would cover within a week.
 The medical insurance coverage dragged out over months but once the medical insurer paid, the balance was taken care of quickly by Allianz.

 On our next holiday, we purchased Allianz trip insurance again, even though it was only a week at Whistler that we have done every year for over 20 years.
 That year I was struck down by the flu (the real bone-breaking thing, not just a sniffly cold) and could barely move from my bed.
 Trip insurance covered all of our expenses associated with all the change fees and lost lodging deposits when we delayed our flight.